kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ---
-The goals / steps of this writeup:
+Goals of this writeup:

  Address the project specifications/requirements as laid out in the [Rubric Points](https://review.udacity.com/#!/rubrics/571/view) :
 * Writeup / Readme
 * [Camera Calibration : ](#camera-calibration) Review of the camera calibration process:
 * [Image Pipeline : ](#lane-detection-pipeline-single-images) Review of the detection pipeline for images
 * [Video Pipeline : ](#lane-detection-pipeline-video)Review of the detection pipeline for videos
 * [Discussion : ](#Discussion) Reflection on work, challenges encountered, and  possible improvements.

 ---

 [//]: # (Image References)